-The paper pulp in a printed owner's manual comes from Forest Stewardship Council® certified forests or other controlled sources.
+The paper pulp in a printed owner's manual comes from FSC[®] certified forests or other controlled sources.

-The FSC® symbol shows that the paper pulp in a printed owner's manual comes from FSC® certified forests or other controlled sources.
+The Forest Stewardship Council[®] symbol shows that the paper pulp in a printed owner's manual comes from FSC[®] certified forests or other controlled sources.

-Environmental philosophy (p.
-22)
+• Volvo Cars' environmental philosophy (p.
+21)